 What is ESSENTIAL feed for a horse?Feb 09, 2021

-What is ESSENTIAL feed for a horse? - FIBRE - and lots of it - is essential feed for a horse!
-Horses have evolved to eat a VERY HIGH FIBRE DIET so this should be the MAIN component of any feeding regime.
-If a horse needs any extra nutrients or higher energy feeds these can be added as SUPPLEMENTARY feed (supplementary feed usually means something you would feed in a bucket).
-You only need to supplementary feed if the hay or grass that the horse is being fed is deficient in certain nutrients, or the horse is working hard/still growing/lactating (feeding a foal) etc. Other than that most horses are fine on grass or hay or a combination of the two with perhaps some vitamin/mineral supplementation.
+FIBRE - and lots of it - is essential feed for a horse!
+Horses have evolved to eat a VERY HIGH FIBRE DIET, so this should be the MAIN component of any feeding regime.
+If a horse needs any extra nutrients or higher energy feeds, these can be added as SUPPLEMENTARY feed (supplementary feed usually means something you would feed in a bucket).
+You only need supplemental feed if the hay or grass the horse is being provided is deficient in specific nutrients, or the horse is working hard/still growing/lactating (feeding a foal) etc. Other than that, most horses are fine on grass or hay or a combination of the two with perhaps some vitamin/mineral supplementation.

 Horses are the ultimate slow feeders

 Horses require feed that takes a long time to collect and chew - they are the ULTIMATE slow feeders.
-They evolved to eat low energy (low calorie), very fibrous food for many hours of the day and night (around 12-15 hours out of every 24).
-They did not evolve to eat high energy ‘meals’ as we humans do.
-If you do not take this fact into consideration you risk behavioural problems (such as 'cribbing') and gastrointestinal problems such as colic/gastric ulcers and laminitis (laminitis starts in the gut and results in a SERIOUS problem of the hooves).
+They evolved to eat low-energy (low calorie), very fibrous food for many hours of the day and night (around 12-15 hours out of every 24).
+They did not evolve to eat high-energy ‘meals’ as humans do.
+If you do not consider this fact, you risk behavioural problems (such as 'cribbing') and gastrointestinal problems such as colic/gastric ulcers and laminitis (laminitis starts in the gut and results in a SERIOUS problem of the hooves).

 Horses are herbivores